Sun Bowl: Conference tie-ins

+Until the league's demise in 1962, the Sun Bowl usually featured the champion of the Border Conference who was considered the "host" team against an at-large team.

 Starting with the 2011 edition, the bowl has been contested between teams from the Pac-12 Conference and Atlantic Coast Conference (ACC).

-The Sun Bowl is part of the ACC's pool arrangement where the Duke's Mayo (formerly Belk), Pinstripe, Music City, and Gator bowls each share choice of the conference's eligible teams following the College Football Playoff (CFP) and the Cheez-It Bowl (formerly the Camping World Bowl).
+The Sun Bowl is part of the ACC's pool arrangement where the Duke's Mayo (formerly Belk), Pinstripe, Music City, and Gator bowls each share choice of the conference's eligible teams following the College Football Playoff (CFP) and the Pop-Tarts Bowl (formerly known by several other names).
 The Sun Bowl can take any team ranked fourth through eighth in the ACC.

-The Pac-12 currently employs the Sun Bowl as its fifth choice, behind the CFP and the Alamo, Holiday, and Redbox bowls.
+The Pac-12 currently employs the Sun Bowl as its fifth choice, behind the CFP and the Alamo Bowl and Holiday Bowl.

 Game results

 Three editions of the bowl ended in a tie—1936, 1940, and 1985—they are denoted by italics in the below table; overtime has been used in bowl games since the 1995–96 bowl season.
 The inaugural game in 1935 was contested between high school teams.
 For sponsorship reasons, the 1989 through 1993 editions were known as the John Hancock Bowl.

-Rankings are based on the AP Poll, prior to game being played.
+Rankings are based on the AP poll, prior to game being played.

+Note: the bowl's game programs indicate that organizers consider the unplayed 2020 game to have been the 87th edition, as the 2021 game is referred to as the 88th edition, the 2022 game as the 89th edition, etc.